mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/LRN.md

 )(x) -> Tensor
 ```

-For more information, see [mindspore.ops.LRN](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.LRN.html).
+For more information, see [mindspore.nn.LRN](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.LRN.html).

 ## Differences

 PyTorch: This API performs Local Response Normalization (LRN) operation that normalizes the input for each neuron in a specific way to improve the generalization ability of deep neural networks.
 It returns a tensor with the same type as the input.

 MindSpore: It implements the same functionality as PyTorch, but with different parameter names.
 The `depth_radius` parameter in MindSpore performs the same function as the `size` parameter in PyTorch, and there is a mapping relationship of twice the value: size=2*depth_radius.
-Currently, mindspore.ops.LRN and tf.raw_ops.LRN can be completely aligned, and both can achieve the same accuracy.
+Currently, mindspore.nn.LRN and tf.raw_ops.LRN can be completely aligned, and both can achieve the same accuracy.
 However, if compared with torch.nn.LocalResponseNorm, there may be a precision difference of 1e-3.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | --- | --- | --- |---|